 |1145 S||So Long (Morgan-Harris-Melcher) [LMC voc]||Sunbeam S 104 A, Old Swing-Master A26|

 This session was sandwiched in between two for Rondo, an operation that was two months older and, in those days, not much bigger than Sunbeam.
-The organ-piano duo of Marsh McCurdy and Pauline Lamond cut a session that include matrix 1140.
+The organ-piano duo of Marsh McCurdy and Pauline Lamond cut a session that included matrix 1140.
 After the Sunbeam outing, Elmer Ihrke cut several numbers for Rondo on the Hammond organ (including matrices 1147 and 1149).

 For the B side of Sunbeam 104, Young selected "Gonna Leave Here Walkin'," a 12-bar blues with typical brassy showband riffing.
 We are reasonably sure that this number was in her repertoire at the Club DeLisa.
 The break features the leader at the piano.